 Bilsa has infrastructure for researchers, volunteers and interns for short and long periods.
 It has enough space for courses and workshops groups.
 There are rooms, cabins, dining room, showers and latrines.
 In addition we have running water and recently electricity.

-David Neill founding partner of Jatun Sacha has established permanent plots in Bilsa and has made botanical collections for plant biodiversity of the Reserve.
-Along with John Clark published a study on the vegetation of the area
+- David Neill founding partner of Jatun Sacha has established permanent plots in Bilsa and has made botanical collections for plant biodiversity of the Reserve.
+Along with John Clark he has published a study on the vegetation of the area

-Greg Vigle: who made the first inventory of the herpetofauna
+- Greg Vigle: made the first inventory of the herpetofauna

 - English classes for children of the community.

 Bilsa Biological Station

 - Reforestation of fruit trees to self-supply the station.